1905-may06-dotnet/Team4-Neon_Icons-Project2/README.md

 ## Objective:
-Neon Icons is a full-stack web application for displaying the current weather forecast with accompanying music.
-The user will register on our site, and the application will query a weather API with the provided location.
-Logic in the back-end will reference an enumeration to map the current forecast to an appropriate genre, which will then query a music API and play a song.
+Neon Icons is a full-stack web application for displaying the current weather forecast, along with accompanying music.
+The user will enter a zip code, and the application will return a forecast at the provided location.
+Logic in the back-end will also return an appropriate weather icon, and music genre to be handled by the music player.

-Additionally, the user will be able to set custom preferences for weather and genre matches in order to personalize the experience.
+The user may authenticate with Spotify and, after retrieving the forecast, will be able to initialize the playlist and listen to music.

-We will observe Agile methodologies in our development approach.
-This project will be developed in accordance with SOLID design principles, and produce a layered architecture.
+Additionally, users can create accounts and set custom preferences for weather and genre matches in order to personalize the experience.
+A required credential in the registration process is the user's zip code, and this zip code can be set to the default forecast location upon login.

 ## Technologies
 A variety of full-stack technologies will come together to produce this application.